mikermcneil/beacon/README.md

 - get require.js working with knockout (or bypass it)
 - integrate require.js compiling into process
-- view helpers/snippets, inspired by punch-thirdparty-snippets-helper
+- finish view snippets, inspired by punch-thirdparty-snippets-helper -- how to do global snippets?
+-- how to pass variables into snippets?
 - connect Knockout.js mapping plugin to the Sails websocket
 - HTML minification?
 - markdown view parser?